wJoenn/louisramosdev/content/blogs/use-vue-3-with-a-rails-7-api.md

 ```
 <p class="sidenote mt-20">
   For non Vue users : `ref` is a way to define a reactive variable.
 This means that if its value is updated it will also update the DOM. `toRefs` is a way to deconstruct a reactive Object into `ref` variables which makes it easier to use.
 Without `toRefs` we'd need to do `useUserStore().bearerToken` everytime we want to access it.
 And `computed` is a readonly reactive variable.<br />
-  If interested, you can read more about Vue's <a href="https://vuejs.org/api/reactivity-core.html#ref" target="_blank">Reactivity API</a>.
+  If interested you can read more about Vue's <a href="https://vuejs.org/api/reactivity-core.html#ref" target="_blank">Reactivity API</a>.
 </p>

 And at long last, here we are with our working Vue on Rails To do list application !